-- It is sustainably located to minimise the need for travel; - It facilitates and promotes the increased use of alternative means of transport to the private car, such as the provision of, and access to, safe and convenient routes for walking, cycling and public transport, and includes suitable facilities for secure and safe cycle parking; - Does not cause a severe cumulative impact in terms of road safety and increased traffic congestion; - Is designed to adoptable standards, or other standards as agreed by the Local Planning Authority, including road widths and size of garages; - Provides adequate car parking for the proposed development in accordance with parking standards as agreed by the Local Planning Authority or in accordance with the relevant Neighbourhood Plan; - It is supported by a Transport Assessment/Statement and a Travel Plan that is effective and deliverable; and - Provides appropriate mitigation to support new development on the local and Strategic Road Network.
+- It is sustainably located to minimise the need for travel; - It facilitates and promotes the increased use of alternative means of transport to the private car, such as the provision of, and access to, safe and convenient routes for walking, cycling and public transport, and includes suitable facilities for secure and safe cycle parking; - It does not cause a severe cumulative impact in terms of road safety and increased traffic congestion particularly where such impacts harm the special qualities of the South Downs National Park; - Is designed to adoptable standards, or other standards as agreed by the Local Planning Authority, including road widths and size of garages; - It provides adequate car parking for the proposed development in accordance with parking standards as agreed by the Local Planning Authority or in accordance with the relevant Neighbourhood Plan.
+Development in and close to the town centres which are well served by public transport will normally be expected to make lower parking provision; - It is supported by a Transport Assessment/Statement and a Travel Plan that is effective and demonstrably deliverable including setting out how schemes will be funded; and - It provides appropriate mitigation to support new development on the local and Strategic Road Network, including the transport network outside of the district, secured where necessary through appropriate legal agreements.

-Where practical developments should be located and designed to incorporate facilities for charging plug-in and other ultra-low emission vehicles.
+Where practical and viable, developments should be located and designed to incorporate facilities for charging plug-in and other ultra-low emission vehicles.

-Neighbourhood Plans can set local standards for car parking provision provided that it is justified by evidence.
+Neighbourhood Plans can set local standards for car parking provision provided that it is based upon evidence that provides clear and compelling justification for doing so.